Bob-The-Seagull-King/trenchcrusadecompendium/src/resources/data/_documentation/Description.md

 # Description

-Descriptions are a way of flexibly using JSON-formatted data to represent the structure of abilities, rules, etc in the playbook without the use of HTML, CSS, or other forms of styling which may not apply to all tools that would use Icon-Data.
+Descriptions are a way of flexibly using JSON-formatted data to represent the structure of models, rules, etc in the playbook without the use of HTML, CSS, or other forms of styling which may not apply to all tools that would use Icon-Data.

 When displaying any data, it is up to the individual tool creators to convert these descriptions into the format appropriate for your specific needs, at *no* point should a description contain elements that only apply to a specific format (such as HTML tags, references to classes used in your tools, etc).